e-dant/watcher/readme.md

 <summary>"Access" events are ignored</summary>

-Watchers on all platforms intentionally ignore modification events which only change the acess time on a file or directory.
+Watchers on all platforms intentionally ignore modification events which only change the access time on a file or directory.

 The utility of those events was questionable.